daniel-ginting/ThemeSwitcher/README.md

 - CSS
 - Javascript

-Note that: This app uses vanilla javascript and no framewor
+Note that: This app uses vanilla javascript and no framework

 ## Run App Locally